Areas / Towns & cities / Mountain Ash · town guide

 0%

-The median home in Mountain Ash has sold for £110,000 over the last three years — well below the ~£290,000 England & Wales average.
-The average of £126,766 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in Mountain Ash over the last three years is £126,766, with a median sold price of £110,000 — well below the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 750 recorded sales — a reasonably active local market.

 Mountain Ash price trend